 Types of IPR in India

-- A patent is granted for an invention which is a new product or process involving an inventive step and capable of industrial application.
+- A patent is granted for an invention that is a new product or process involving an inventive step and capable of industrial application.

-- “New invention” means the subject matter has not fallen in public domain or that it does not form part of the state of the art;
+- “New invention” means the subject matter has not fallen into the public domain or that it does not form part of the state of the art;

 - Inventive step is the feature(s) of the invention that involves technical advance as compared to the existing knowledge or having economic significance or both and that makes the invention not obvious to a person skilled in the art.